steffen-tellhelm/py-playground/README.md

 ## General Setup

-Some packages contains a `requirement.txt` with it dependencies.
-It mostly suited to install them into a specific environment:
+Some packages contains a `requirement.txt` with containing the dependencies.
+It's generally recommended to install them into a specific environment:

 ```sh
 python -m venv .venv